 Wholesale electricity prices in the western United States are influenced primarily by factors related to supply and demand.
 These factors include the adequacy of generating capacity, scheduled and unscheduled outages of generating facilities, hydroelectric generation levels, prices and availability of fuel sources for generation, disruptions or constraints to transmission facilities, weather conditions, economic growth, and changes in technology.
 Volatility in wholesale energy markets can affect the availability and prices of purchased power and demand for energy sales.
 Changes in the creditworthiness of large wholesale customers can also affect PGE's variable power costs.
-Further, disruption in wholesale markets may result in a deterioration of market liquidity, increase the risk of counterparty default, affect the regulatory and legislative process in unpredictable ways, affect wholesale energy prices also affect the market value of derivative instruments and unrealized gains and losses, as well as cash requirements to purchase electricity.
+Further, disruption in wholesale markets may result in a deterioration of market liquidity, increase the risk of counterparty default, affect the regulatory and legislative process in unpredictable ways, affect wholesale energy prices, and impair PGE's ability to manage its energy portfolio.
+Changes in wholesale ener gy prices also affect the market value of derivative instruments and unrealized gains and losses, as well as cash requirements to purchase electricity.
 Although the Company's power cost adjustment mechanism can be expected to partially mitigate the financial effects of adverse wholesale market conditions, cost sharing features of the mechanism will prevent full recovery in customer rates.